Metrics

 So when building video game spaces, remember that it should merely "feel" realistic as part of the mood, atmosphere, or aesthetic.

-But if you approach level design too much like real world architecture, then ironically, your levels will feel way too big and complicated and thus implausible.
+But if you approach level design too much like real world architecture, then ironically, your levels will feel too big, complicated, and implausible.

 Don't follow real world scale.

-That's why we recommend considering metrics during the blockout phase.
-Don't worry too much about metrics when drawing an initial layout, because you can't really test for game feel on paper.
-And definitely don't wait until production and art passing before testing metrics, otherwise it will be very time-consuming to make any big changes, and you might even have to rebuild the entire level.
+That's why we recommend considering metrics at the blockout phase.
+You can't really test metrics with a paper layout, but if you wait too late (like after an art pass) then it will be very time-consuming to make big changes.
+You might even have to redesign the entire level.

 In theory, you can build your game or level at whatever scale you want.
 In practice, physics implementations assume a default scale, and asset stores supply environment art at a common humanoid scale.
 Following convention is... convenient.